How to Build a Champagne Tower: Glass Count & Step-by-Step Guide

 total number of glasses

-However, it's always wise to have extra glasses on hand.
-Accidents can happen, and it's better to be prepared with replacements.
-Additionally, spare glasses can refresh the tower's appearance throughout the event, ensuring it remains a stunning focal point.
+It is always wise to have extra glasses on hand.
+Accidents can happen, and it is better to be prepared with replacements.
+Spare glasses can also refresh the tower's appearance throughout the event, ensuring it remains a focal point.

-When calculating the total number of glasses, also consider the champagne you'll need to fill them.
-This will help you plan your budget and ensure you have enough champagne to create a flowing effect when you pour it over the top of the tower.
+To calculate the total number of glasses, also factor in the champagne you will need to fill them.
+This will help you plan your budget and ensure you have enough for a flowing cascade when you pour from the top.

 Champagne Tower Troubleshooting

-Even the most carefully built champagne towers can run into issues.
-Here’s how to handle common problems like a pro:
+Even well-built champagne towers can run into issues.
+Here is how to handle common problems:

 Fixing Wobbly Layers Mid-Event

-• Stabilize the base – Slide folded napkins under wobbly glasses to level them
+• Stabilise the base by sliding folded napkins under wobbly glasses to level them

-• Lock layers together – Insert toothpicks vertically between touching glasses
+• Lock layers together by inserting toothpicks upright between glasses

-• Reduce height if needed – Remove the top 1-2 tiers for instant stability
+• Reduce height if needed by removing the top one or two tiers for instant stability

 Quick Cleanup for Spills